MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Related Work

 \subsection{Benchmarks and the Saturation of Olympiad Math}

 Finally, our work addresses a critical gap in evaluation.
 The landscape of formal reasoning benchmarks has historically focused on Olympiad-level problem solving or undergraduate autoformalization \citep{zheng2021minif2f, azerbayev2023proofnet, tsoukalas2024putnambench, achim2025aristotle}.
 However, performance on these benchmarks is reaching saturation.
-Recent empirical advancements demonstrate that success rates on MiniF2F have surged from~50\% \citep{wang2023legoprover} to near-saturation levels of~96\% \citep{zhou2025solving}.
+Recent empirical advancements demonstrate that success rates on MiniF2F have surged from~50\% \citep{wang2024legoprover} to near-saturation levels of~96\% \citep{zhou2025solving}.
 This rapid progress suggests that ``depth'' (solving hard problems) has reached a high level of proficiency, while ``breadth'' (knowledge coverage) remains unaddressed. \textsc{MathlibLemma} fills this void.
-Instead of testing ingenuity on solved benchmarks, we evaluate an agent's ability to formalize and prove the vast quantity of routine background facts that human mathematicians take for granted.
+Instead of testing ingenuity on solved benchmarks, we evaluate a component's ability to formalize and prove the vast quantity of routine background facts that human mathematicians take for granted.
 This shift from isolated problem solving to \emph{foundational library building} is essential for the next stage of formal reasoning, ensuring that models can not only solve puzzles but also contribute productively to formal ecosystems.
+A recent work \citet{xie2026mathlibpr} also follows this direction by benchmarking whether LLMs are able to judge whether a pull-request to Mathlib is ready to be merged.